top of page

 State Senator 2021-present

-Senator Giessel met with the Executive Committee of the UAA Faculty and Staff Association in August 2019.
+During the fall of 2022, Senator Giessel met with the Executive Committee of the UAA Faculty and Staff Association.
+She had a UA intern working in her office.

 As the Senate President, Senator Giessel is to be given credit for her work in negotiating with the Senate Minority Leader, Tom Begich, with the Speaker of the House and the governor’s office to find a compromise in passing the state’s operating budget.